Hypergeometric Function of a Matrix Argument

 ||Same as mhg, but computes its natural logarithm.
 Useful in cases

-when mhg overflows and for the moment has only one output argument.
+when mhg overflows and has only one output argument.

 Department of Mathematics, Massachusetts Institute